yidong72/reasoning-gym/GALLERY.md

     - The strings cannot be made identical as 'o' needs to be mapped to both 'a' and 'r'.

-Return True if the following two strings are isomorphic, or False otherwise: nai oik
+Return True if the following two strings are isomorphic, or False otherwise: fpu slk

 Answer: True
-Metadata: {'words': ['nai', 'oik'], 'solution': True, 'solvable': True}
+Metadata: {'words': ['fpu', 'slk'], 'solution': True, 'solvable': True}

 Example 3:
 Question: Two strings are isomorphic if the characters in one string can be replaced to get the second string.